JoramKeijser/elfn1_reconstruction/README.md

 ```
 sbatch scripts/alignment_to_ancestors.sh
 ```
-The result will be in a folder called `ali_to_anc`.
+The result will be in a folder called `ali_to_anc/results`.

 ## Determine branch support
 The previous step used bootstrapping to get confidence estimates for the ancestral sequences.
 In a final step, we determine the confidence in the evolutionary tree on which these sequences are placed.
+The following SLURM script parallelizes the computation, such that it takes hours instead of days.
 ```
 sbatch scripts/bootstrap_reconcile.sh
 ```
+The result will be added to `ali_to_anc/results`.